Rorywork/The-Shadows/README.md

 Rorywork is the superuser, that account (mine) can edit or delete any image on the site so that I can ensure the site works properly and people don't upload inappropriate images or content.

+#### Javascript
+The site originally used a JS folder with js file, however I ended up having to embed the Javascript on the showphotos.html page in order to make the application work.
+In the next version I would like to have a seperate Javascript file however I have not managed to find a solution to the problem yet, it is proposed that I will solve this problem in version 2.
+For now though the application works and is fully functional.

 #### Features to be implemented in future
 - Privacy policy, as the website captures user data I will create a policy in the future.
 - GDPR cookie opt-in - this will be a pop up on the landing page and the register page so the user can decide what cookies they want.